-GRZ-Rx7 New buildings and structures, and any miduilding or structure, that do not comply virules GRZ-Rx1 or GRZ-Rx2, including statements of the structure of the stru with one or more of the standards under andard GRZ-Rx1.1.
-Restricted Discretionary Activity 1.
-The matters of discretion listed under Rule GRZ-Rx6.
+GRZ-Rx7 New buildings and structures, and any minor works, additions or alterations to any building or structure, that do not comply with one or more of the standards under rules GRZ-Rx1 or GRZ-Rx2, including standard GRZ-Rx1.1.
+Netification Public netification of an application for resource consent under this Rule is precluded.
+Restricted Discretionary Activity = Matters of Discretion 1.
+The matters of discretion listed under Rule GRZ Rx6.